kernelian/kernelian-project/README.md

 # Kind of bugs and real bugs

-Real bugs and kind of bugs
+Kind of bugs and real bugs

 # Real bugs
 When you try to create a file, it crashes.